John Farquharson (Jesuit): Religious work

 While working, Farquharson was arrested and first imprisoned at the chief's residence of Erchless Castle and then interrogated at Fort Augustus, but was then released due to the intercession of the Clan Chisholm tacksman of Strathglass and returned to his ministry.
 He was ultimately joined there by two fellow Jesuits; his brother Charles Farquarson and future Catholic martyr Alexander Cameron.
 According to Colin Chisholm and Dom Odo Blundell of Fort Augustus Abbey, the three priests' residence and secret Mass house was inside a cave known as (Glaic na h'eirbhe lit. "the hollow of the hard-life"), which was located underneath the cliff of a big boulder at Brae of Craskie, near Beauly (A' Mhanachainn) in Glen Cannich (Gleann Chanaich).

-Soon after, Fr Farquharson's clerk, Alexander Chisholm (Alastair Bàn MacDhomhnuill 'ic Uilleam), was arrested and imprisoned inside "The Red Dungeon" at Beauly Castle by Lord Lovat, the chief (Mac Shimidh Mòr) of Clan Fraser of Lovat.
+Soon after, Farquharson's clerk, Alexander Chisholm (Alastair Bàn MacDhomhnuill 'ic Uilleam), was arrested and imprisoned inside "The Red Dungeon" at Beauly Castle by Lord Lovat, the chief (Mac Shimidh Mòr) of Clan Fraser of Lovat.
 When Lord Lovat, despite being a Catholic himself, refused an in-person request for the release of his clerk, Farquarson, who was not a native speaker of the language, composed a satirical Gaelic poem reviling Lovat.
 Farquharson also predicted, correctly, that Lord Lovat would soon be both lacking his head and despised as a traitor "to both kings".
 Upon hearing the poem, which was a very accomplished literary work, recited to him during a dinner party at Eskadale, Lovat first thought it was the work of the acclaimed local poet, Mrs. Fraser of Guisachan in Glen Affric, until he heard the real author named.
 Satirical poetry and its authors have traditionally been viewed in the Gàidhealtachd with supernatural terror ever since pre-Christian times, but in this case there was added urgency, as the brothers Farquharson were both widely believed in Strathglass to have, "the gift of prophecy."
 As Lord Lovat did not wish to call down upon himself, "any more disagreeable prophecies," he immediately ordered the clerk's release.
 Even so, Lord Lovat continued to aid the joint governmental and local Presbyterian synod's crackdown against the three priests and the Catholics of Clan Fraser of Lovat.

 In September 1744, Farquharson was arrested after surrendering to the authorities.
 "The field of the frontal blow").
 John Farquharson was then conveyed to Edinburgh in his sacerdotal vestments.
-He must have been released at the very latest when Edinburgh fell to the Jacobite Army, as he and Fr.
-Charles were back to ministering in Strathglass well before the Battle of Culloden.
+He must have been released at the very latest when Edinburgh fell to the Jacobite Army, as he and Charles were back to ministering in Strathglass well before the Battle of Culloden.